-Our compensation committee will consist of and .
-Our board of directors has determined each of and to be a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and an "outside director" as that term is defined in Section 162(m) of the Internal Revenue Code of 1986, as amended, or the Code.
-The chairperson of our compensation committee is
+Our compensation committee will consist of Paul R. Edick, Mark Chin, James I. Healy, M.D., Ph.D., Ronald M. Hunt and Shahzad Malik, M.D..
+Our board of directors has determined each of Mr. Edick, Mr. Chin, Dr. Healy, Mr. Hunt and Dr. Malik to be a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+The chairperson of our compensation committee is Mr. Hunt.